 The USS Missouri is perhaps the most famous Battleship ever built, she is 887 feet long and displaces 45,000 tons.
 She has traveled around the world and served her nation for decades.
 She is the “Mighty Mo.” and the second most popular site and one you certainly do not want to miss.

 Choose a tour or passport ticket.
 The tour guide will take you to the most interesting parts of the ship and can tailor your tour to your interests.
 Be sure to ask the guides all of your questions.
-The Mighty Mo ticket offers a choice of a guided 35-minute look into the history of the Missouri or a 2-hour self-guided experience with an audio headset.
+The Mighty Mo ticket offers a choice of a guided 35-minute look into the history of the Missouri or a 2-hour self-guided experience.
 Visitors can also choose to wander freely around the ship, stopping and spending time wherever their curiosity leads.